 The Brisbane sailors proposed “that the beam restriction be .done away with to allow a boat with smaller lines to be constructed..
 They designate the new style boat’ an ‘eighteen foot skiff.’ , They claim that it is cheaper to build, the upkeep is smaller, it does not require such a big crew, it is a better sporting boat on account of the diversity of design which no beam restriction allows, and that a greater speed is developed on a smaller waterline.”
 They even claimed the support of Mark Foy himself.
 But the 18 Footer sailors from NSW and the small north Queensland and West Australian fleets were unimpressed with the Brisbane “freaks”, and firmly resisted attempts to reduce the minimum beam and depth rules.
 For several years the Brisbane and NSW fleets each held their own “national” championship without interstate entries.

-For the 1929/30 national titles, Brisbane’s Jim Crouch added extra flare to the topsides of his “skiff type” J.C. so she could meet the measurements.
-JC capsized when in the lead just 50 metres from the finish.
-She copped a gust bouncing off a nearby ship, some said.
-Crouch was too busy waving his at in triumph at the spectators, said others.
+For the 1929/30 national titles, Brisbane’s Jim Crouch added extra flare to the topsides of his “skiff type” J.C. so she could meet the minimum beam rules followed by the Sydney fleet.
+JC proved herself to be faster than the beamy Sydney boats but capsized when in the lead just 50 metres from the finish.
+Some said that she copped a gust bouncing off a nearby ship.
+Others claimed that Crouch lost concentration while waving in triumph to the spectators.
 Crouch’s premature victory salute could have changed the course of 18 Footer design.

 It was in 1933 that former 16 Foot Skiff owner Fred Hart, skipper Vic Vaughan and veteran designer/builder J H Whereat unveiled Aberdare, the boat that changed the whole class.
 She was “of skiff design, but conforming to the restrictions of a minimum beam of 7 feet, and depth of hull of 2 feet.”
 Here was a new threat – a “skiff type” boat that undeniably fitted within the 18 Footer rules.
 Aberdare carried a crew of around seven instead of the normal dozen or more, had what seem to be the first hollow spars in 18s, and a smaller and lighter centreboard than the conventional boats.
 Like earlier “skiff types”, she had a rig that was dramatically smaller than that of the standard 18s and had a high-aspect long-battened 16 Foot Skiff style gunter mainsail instead of the conventional low-aspect gaff sail.
 She also adopted the “heel less” stern, with its flat rocker without a deadwood or skeg, that had been common in the 16 Footer for years.